berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 control language.
 The values written to these variables are assigned to the corresponding outer and inner tessellation levels of the output patch.
 They are used by the tessellation primitive generator to control primitive tessellation and may be read by tessellation evaluation shaders.
 The variable gl_TessCoord is available only in the tessellation evaluation language.
-It specifies a three- component (u,v,w) vector identifying the position of the vertex being processed by the shader relative to the primitive being tessellated.
+It specifies a three-component (u,v,w) vector identifying the position of the vertex being processed by the shader relative to the primitive being tessellated.
 Its values will obey the properties gl_TessCoord.x == 1.0 – (1.0 – gl_TessCoord.x) // two operations performed gl_TessCoord.y == 1.0 – (1.0 – gl_TessCoord.y) // two operations performed